batiste/django-page-cms/doc/create-blog-application.rst

     </div>
     {% endblock %}

-To finish thigs up you need to allow those templates to be selected by the CMS, add them to your `PAGE_TEMPLATES` settings:
+To finish things up you need to allow those 2 templates to be selected by the CMS.
+Add them to your `PAGE_TEMPLATES` setting:

 .. code-block:: python